Achieve Goals Faster With These Tracking Apps and Hacks

 chart showing the recommended amount of sleep each night for teenagers through older adults.

-Tracking your sleep will help, but if you are struggling to get enough rest, I highly recommend checking out this guide:
+Tracking your sleep will help, but if you are struggling to get enough rest, I highly recommend this guide:

 There are a variety of products that track sleep, but some are more accurate than others.
 Here are the ones I’ve tried: